-In the tropical, humid climate of Hawaii, shave ice offers refreshing rejuvenation after a day of adventures in the sun and surf.
-This delicacy can be enjoyed at all hours of the day.
-Stopping for a bowl of shave ice in the afternoon can prove an invigorating snack before an eventful night out on the town, or as the perfect snack to end the day.
+In the humid climate of Hawaii, shave ice offers refreshing rejuvenation after a day in the sun and surf.
+You can enjoy this delicacy at all hours of the day.
+Enjoying shave ice in the afternoon can be an invigorating snack or be the perfect snack to end the day.
 Once guests enjoy genuine shave ice, they understand what all the fuss is about.
 There is nothing as soothing as savoring this scrumptious cool treat after long hours in the sunshine.

 Best Places to Get Shave Ice in Hawaii